-3.2.3 Results
+4.3 Results

-We apply the above steps as coded in our MATLAB package to estimate our high-dimensional DSGE model based on the post-training sample of 166 quarterly observations from 1967:Q3 to 2008:Q4.
+We apply the above steps as coded in our MATLAB package to estimate the high-dimensional DSGE model based on the post-training sample of 166 quarterly observations from 1967:Q3 to 2008:Q4.
 With the ultimate goal of forecasting in mind, we present the estimation results for the model of best fit among all competing specifications.
 This specification stands out from an extensive model search based on a marginal likelihood comparison, as described in the next section.
-It has regime-M in place and features heavy-tailed shocks with $\nu = 5$ degrees of freedom and persistent volatilities.
+It has regime-M in place and features heavy-tailed shocks with 5 degrees of freedom and persistent volatilities.
+The posterior sampling is implemented in the following block of code.
+The estimation results will be stored in the MATLAB data file tarb_full.mat, which is saved to the subfolder "user/ltw17".